CDTV: Design

 The CDTV was intended as a media appliance rather than a mainstream personal computer.
-As such, its housing had dimensions and styling that were fairly comparable to most household stereo system components of the period, and it came with an infrared remote control.
-Similarly, it was initially sold without a keyboard or a mouse (which could be added separately, and were later bundled with the machine).
-The CDTV was based on the same technology as earlier Amiga systems, but featured a single-speed CD-ROM drive and no floppy disk drive as standard.
+As such, it came with an infrared remote control, and its housing had dimensions and styling that was comparable to most household stereo system components of the period.
+For the same reason, it was initially sold without a keyboard or a mouse (which could be added separately, and were later bundled with the machine).